-Few days ago, the Kerala government">Kerala government had told the Apex Court that the state police is effectively investigating the alleged 'love jihad' case of the state and hence, there is no need for the National Investigation Agency (NIA) to probe it.
+Few days ago, the Kerala government had told the Apex Court that the state police is effectively investigating the alleged 'love jihad' case of the state and hence, there is no need for the National Investigation Agency (NIA) to probe it.

 In an affidavit, the state government informed the Apex Court that the state police is competent enough to investigate such crimes.